jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 #### Caveats
 I didn’t have enough room for edge cases.
 Production quality design would require exceptions when Strings are not found.

-Beware of bugs in the above design; I have only proved it correct, not tried or tested it.
+Beware of bugs in the above design; I have only proved it correct, not tried, or tested it.

 #### Flexibility
 This design is quite flexible.
 In-N-Out Burger Corporate could easily add this to their secret menu: